clowder-framework/clowder2/README.md

 Clowder v2 provides:

 - a better user experience and user interface
-- an easier code base to pick up and modify written in Python and React
+- an easier code base to pick up and modify written in Python/FastAPI and Typescript/React
 - new features based on our experience working with researchers

 ## Documentation